run-llama/llama_index/README.md

 Kind of, it's very much a WIP!
 It works for simple queries, such as the prompt provided for the Gatsby data in `examples/gatsby` ("What did the narrator do after getting back to Chicago?"?).

+#### Where it breaks
-Yet in many cases it doesn't reason down the correct chain, and oftentimes it can fail in very frustrating ways.
+In many cases it doesn't reason down the correct chain, and oftentimes it can fail in very frustrating ways.
 For instance, in the Paul Graham example `examples/paul_graham_essay`, when we ask "What did the author do during his time *after* Y Combinator?" and run with `verbose=True`, we find that the reasoning is oftentimes correct ("the author decided to try painting"), but the selected multiple choice answer is completely wrong, leading GPT Index down the wrong path.
 This is open to future work!

 Interestingly in the case of the NYC wiki dataset `examples/test_wiki`, we find that GPT oftentimes relies on its own world knowledge (it leads GPT Index down the wrong path but still surfaces the correct answer in the end e.g. "What are the airports within New York City?").